Carbon-Cycle-Initiative/letters/FAQ.md

 # Paradoxes

+This section points out some of the paradoxical advantages fossile fuel extractors still have over other types of energy or the economy in general.
+It is a key goal of this initiative to create fairness in the energy market.
+In fact, fairness would make any fossile fuel extraction business immediately economically unviable without compensation.

 * Q: Why do I need to go through all kinds of red tape and bureaucracy to get a permit to build a shack in my backyard while at the same time we allow big concerns to modify the planet's atmosphere without an environmental impact assessment?
 * A: We don't know.
 Perhaps ask your lawmakers.

+* Q: What kind of liability insurance is required to extract fossile fuels?
+* A: There are no requirements for liability insurance that would cover the full consequences detailed above, including global warming.
+     Most other enterprises, in particular also renewable energy projects, face strict requirements for liability insurance covering all possible consequences.

+* Q: What kind of Environmental Impact Assessment is required for raising the CO2 level of the planet?
+* A: None.
+Likewise, for most other enterprises, EIAs are required even for very small scale projects.

+# The reduction schedule

+* Q: Why 5%/year?
+* A: This is a preliminary number and may actually not be enough.
+We ask fossile fuel extractors live up to their responsibility and reduce faster if necessary or face consequences.

+     TODO: Put numbers from IPCC/remaining CO2 budget etc.

 # Motivation